cloudera/hue/docs/docs-site/content/developer/development/_index.md

 for more details.

 In addition to that, backends may support a `manages_passwords_externally()` method, returning True or False, to tell the user manager application whether or not changing passwords within Hue is possible.

-### Authorization

-Applications may define permission sets for different actions.
-Administrators can assign permissions to user groups in the UserAdmin application.
-To define custom permission sets, modify your app's `settings.py` to create a list of `(identifier, description)` tuples:

-    PERMISSION_ACTIONS = [
-      ("delete", "Delete really important data"),
-      ("email", "Send email to the entire company"), ("identifier", "Description of the permission")
-    ]

-Then you can use this decorator on your view functions to enforce permission:

-    @desktop.decorators.hue_permission_required("delete", "my_app_name")
-    def delete_financial_report(request):
-      ...

 ### Using and Installing Thrift